Cystic fibrosis physiotherapy

 Exercise can help loosen mucus in the lungs and make airway clearance techniques quicker and easier.
 Your CF physiotherapist will help you to find ways of exercising that are best for you and advise you on how exercise can help with airway clearance.

 Posture is the position that we hold our bodies in when we are sitting or standing.
 It is important to maintain the best posture we can to avoid problems such as pain and stiffness now or as you get older.

 Poor posture can also impact lung function.
 People with CF are more likely to develop a rounded upper back for many reasons, so keeping the spine flexible may prevent future problems.

 Your CF physiotherapist will be able to offer advice and help to assess and treat any joint or back problems you may have.

 What about incontinence?

-Some people with CF may develop problems with urinary or faecal incontinence (leaking wee or poo) when coughing and/or exerting themselves.
-If this happens to you, it is important to tell your physiotherapist as soon as possible and not to be embarrassed, as they can teach you pelvic floor exercises to help.
+Some people with CF may develop problems with urinary or faecal incontinence (leaking wee or poo) when coughing, sneezing, laughing, and/or exerting themselves.
+If this should happen to you it is important to tell your physiotherapist as soon as possible and not be embarrassed, as they can teach you pelvic floor exercises to help.
 They may also refer you on to a specialist.
-For more information, see our leaflets on pelvic floor exercises and urinary incontinence on our website.